aleju/imgaug/changelogs/master/20191610_crop_and_pad.md

 * [rarely breaking] Changed the order of parameters returned by `PadToFixedSize.get_parameters()` to match the order in `PadToFixedSize.__init__()`
+* Changed `PadToFixedSize` to prefer padding the right side over the left side and the bottom side over the top side.
+E.g. if using a center pad and `3` columns have to be padded, it will pad `1` on the left and `2` on the right.
+Previously it was the other way round.
+This was changed to establish more consistency with the various other pad and crop methods.
 * Changed function `imgaug.imgaug.compute_paddings_for_aspect_ratio()`
   to also support shape tuples instead of only ndarrays.
 * Changed function `imgaug.imgaug.compute_paddings_to_reach_multiples_of()`